mcmire/hardwarepedia/dev/schema.md

   - product name - the model of the video card or whatever
   - full name (just for easier access) - this will be manufacturer name + chipset name + model name
   - official url - this is on the manufacturer's page
-  - buy urls - urls to buy the product
+  - content urls - urls we can hit to update the database
   - mention urls - urls that have reviews, benchmarks, from online sites or e-zines...
   - quick summary of specs?
     - pros, cons, bottom line, that sort of thing